tizerrer/material/week02-21sep2020/CirSeq.md

 ## Application

-Determination of virus mutation rates is difficult and often unreliable because accuracy depends on observing rare events, but the accuracy improvement of CirSeq compared to conventional next-generation sequencing allows the capture of a near-complete distribution of mutant frequencies within RNA virus populations.
-Also, CirSeq allows for a better transition-to-transversion ratio (ts:tv).
+Determination of virus mutation rates is difficult and often unreliable because accuracy depends on observing rare events, but the accuracy improvement of CirSeq compared to conventional next-generation sequencing allows to capture of a near-complete distribution of mutant frequencies within RNA virus populations.
+Also, CirSeq reduces the technical transversion (purine-pyrimidine) mutation bias.
 These nucleotide-specific differences in mutation rate likely reflect the molecular mechanism of viral polymerase fidelity, which can help understanding the directionality of evolution.

 Source: [1, Main].

 ## Statistics

-TODO
+The statistical significance of mutations detected was determined by a one-sided binomial test in R using the average estimated error probability at each genome position as the null probability of success.
+The accuracy of frequencies was estimated using the standard error of a binomial distribution.
+A regression model based on classical population genetics was used to estimate fitness (relative growth rates of alleles).

+Source: [1, Methods summary], [1, Eqn (1)].

 ## References